 Cushion cut diamonds have approximate millimeter sizes that correspond to certain carat weights.
 Please see a chart of the popular cushion diamond sizes and their carat weights.
 For all sizes and shapes, please visit our diamond size chart page.

-There are many settings that work great with cushion cut diamonds, so it comes down to personal preference.
+There are many settings that work well with cushion cut diamonds, so it comes down to personal preference.
 Due to their sleek style and symmetrical lines, the cushion cut looks perfect in modern and classic settings.
-Cushion cuts are generally soft and romantic, so it doesn't need much to shine.
+The shape is soft and romantic, so it doesn't need much to shine.
 A cushion cut solitaire is classic and stunning, but there are plenty of fans (us included!) of cushion cut halo engagement rings, too.

 Cushion cut was one of the first shapes among diamonds and many antique cushions are still in circulation today.
-The vintage look has fewer, longer facets than its modern brilliant cushions and this style of cutting comes from the early-mid 20th century.
+The vintage look has fewer, longer facets than its modern brilliant cushion cut cousins, and this style of cutting comes from the early-mid 20th century.
 Generally, the antique cushion cuts are less brilliant than brilliant and modified brilliant cut cushions because the cutters of that time period did not have the skills or technology to optimize brilliance, which requires precision in cutting and polishing.
 You'll see open culets, misshapen facets and shallow diamonds with steep crown angles in these stones.
 (All of these things diminish how light is reflected back at you, which lessens brilliance.)
-The antique cushion diamonds do have a sense of beauty though and the vintage, handcut nature makes for a cushion cut ring with unique charm.
+The antique cushion diamonds do have a sense of beauty though, and the vintage, handcut nature makes for a cushion cut ring with unique charm.
 If this appeals to you, look for a jeweler who sells cushion cut vintage engagement rings.

 You'll see many people comparing cushion cut vs round because the cushion brillaint diamonds have very similar faceting arrangements as round brilliant cut diamonds.
-The facets in the pavilion or lower portion of a cushion brilliant reach from the culet of the diamond out toward the girdle, resembling a star.
+The facets in the pavilion (or lower portion) of a cushion brilliant reach from the culet of the diamond out toward the girdle, resembling a star.
 (See the diagram of the different cushion brilliants to visualize all the technical language.)
-Cushion brilliants also contain larger facets and and look more like an X when viewed through the table facet face up.
-Rather, they resemble the appearance of round cut diamonds with soft edges.
+Cushion brilliants also contain larger facets and look more like an X when viewed through the table facet face up.
+Essentially this means they resemble round cut diamonds with soft edges.
 What does that mean for you?
 These cushion diamonds are in high demand, so they might carry a premium compared to other cushions.
-But it might not be the type for you if you like the look of a rectangular cushion cut diamond, since it's far more common to see the cushion brilliant in the square shape versus the rectangular shape.
+But it might not be the type for you if you like the look of a rectangular cushion cut diamond, since it's far more common to see the cushion brilliant in the square shape.